 (c) In the case of a third or any subsequent offence is capable of attracting a maximum fine of 120 penalty units.

 In accordance with s 50(1E), if you are found guilty or convicted of driving within three hours while a prescribed illicit drug in any concentration was found to be present in your system after a blood analysis, the court must cancel your driver licence or learner permit, and disqualify you from driving for:

-- In the case of a first offence, a minimum of three months, or
+- In the case of a first offence, a minimum of six months, or

-- In the case of a subsequet offence, a minimum of six months.
+- In the case of a subsequet offence, a minimum of twelve months.

 This is the mandatory minimum time your licence must be cancelled and you are disqualified from driving.
 A Magistrate cannot impose less, but they can choose to impose more.

 The court generally does not consider prior offences that have occurred more than 10 years ago (see s 50AA).
 However, consideration of repeat drink or drug driving offences which may have occurred in the past, cooperation with police, and the nature of the offending may all lead a Magistrate to impose a longer than mandatory disqualification period.
 You should seek professional legal advice from a traffic law specialist if you have tested positive to a blood analysis after driving.
 They may be able to help you avoid more prolonged time off the road than is necessarily imposed by law.